Total Knee Replacement Physical Therapy Winchester, MO

 • Improving Strength: Exercises aimed at strengthening become more rigorous to build muscle around the knee.

-• Enhancing Flexibility: Increased emphasis on stretching exercises to improve the range of motion.
+• Enhancing Flexibility: Increased emphasis on flexibility workouts to improve the range of motion.

 • Increasing Mobility: Incorporating more dynamic exercises to boost walking, balance, and the ability to perform daily activities.